ZEFFERSKIOICH/Cses-Tree-algorithms-/README.md

-Most of the solutions are writtenn in almost similar format so if u can give some time to understand any one of them following the other solutions  shouldn't be that hard.
+Most of the solutions are written in almost similar format so if u can give some time to understand any one of them following the other solutions  shouldn't be that hard.